nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.9 Exit MODTrek : `exit` <a name="exit-app"></a>

-Once your done keying in your modules and their details, you can use this command to exit **MODTrek**.
+Once you're done keying in your modules and their details, you can use this command to exit **MODTrek**.
 Alternatively, you may exit by clicking the top-right X button to close the window.

 **Syntax:** `exit`